-Beaver Point, the physical location of the Center for Water Quality, is also home to the Lynchburg College Community Garden.
+Beaver Point, the physical location of the Center for Water Quality, is also home to the University of Lynchburg Community Garden.
 The garden offers an opportunity for students, alumni, professors, and members of the community to practice sustainable agriculture as well as expand their knowledge of gardening techniques.
 The garden sits on what used to be an old volleyball court; in 2016 it was converted into a fenced enclosure for seasonal crops and Lynchburg’s very own chickens.

 Students in the Lynchburg Environmental Sustainability Society maintain the garden and care for the chickens.
 Dr. Laura Henry-Stone, environmental studies professor, established the garden and incorporates the project into the lab portion of the Sustainable Living course.
 The garden materials have been generously donated by Alumni or repurposed from other projects around campus.
 Members of the Lynchburg community have also come out to help students work and to offer gardening advice.